koide3/small_gicp/README.md

-# small_gicp (fast_gicp2)
+# small_gicp

-**small_gicp** is a header-only C++ library that offers efficient and parallelized algorithms for fine point cloud registration (ICP, Point-to-Plane ICP, GICP, VGICP, etc.).
+**small_gicp** is a header-only C++ library providing efficient and parallelized algorithms for fine point cloud registration (ICP, Point-to-Plane ICP, GICP, VGICP, etc.).
 It is a refined and optimized version of its predecessor, [fast_gicp](https://github.com/SMRT-AIST/fast_gicp), re-written from scratch with the following features.

-- **Highly Optimized** : The implementation of the core registration algorithm is further optimized from that in fast_gicp.
-It enables up to **2x speed gain**.
+- **Highly Optimized** : The core registration algorithm implementation has been further optimized from fast_gicp, achieving up to **2x speed gain**.
-- **All parallerized** : small_gicp offers parallel implementations of several preprocessing algorithms to make the entire registration process parallelized (Downsampling, KdTree construction, Normal/covariance estimation).
-As a parallelism backend, either (or both) [OpenMP](https://www.openmp.org/) and [Intel TBB](https://github.com/oneapi-src/oneTBB) can be used.
+- **Fully parallerized** : small_gicp offers parallel implementations of several preprocessing algorithms, making the entire registration process parallelized (e.g., Downsampling, KdTree construction, Normal/Covariance estimation).
+It supports [OpenMP](https://www.openmp.org/) and [Intel TBB](https://github.com/oneapi-src/oneTBB) as parallelism backends.
-- **Minimum dependency** : Only [Eigen](https://eigen.tuxfamily.org/) (and bundled [nanoflann](https://github.com/jlblancoc/nanoflann) and [Sophus](https://github.com/strasdat/Sophus)) are required at a minimum.
-Optionally, it provides the [PCL](https://pointclouds.org/) registration interface so that it can be used as a drop-in replacement.
+- **Minimum dependencies** : The library requires only [Eigen](https://eigen.tuxfamily.org/) along with the bundled [nanoflann](https://github.com/jlblancoc/nanoflann) and [Sophus](https://github.com/strasdat/Sophus).
+Optionally, it supports a [PCL](https://pointclouds.org/) registration interface for use as a drop-in replacement
-- **Customizable** : small_gicp allows feeding any custom point cloud class to the registration algorithm via traits.
-Furthermore, the template-based implementation enables customizing the registration process with your original correspondence estimator and registration factors.
+- **Customizable** : small_gicp allows the integration of any custom point cloud class into the registration algorithm via traits.
+Its template-based implementation enables customization of the registration process with original correspondence estimators and registration factors.
-- **Python bindings** : The isolation from PCL makes small_gicp's python bindings more portable and usable with other libraries (e.g., Open3D) without problems.
+- **Python bindings** : By being isolated from PCL, small_gicp's Python bindings are more portable and can be used seamlessly with other libraries such as Open3D.

 Note that GPU-based implementations are NOT included in this package.